Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 We are committed to providing equal opportunities in employment and to avoid unlawful discrimination.
 This policy is intended to assist putting this commitment into practice.
 Our aim is that the work environment is free of harassment and bullying and that everyone is treated with dignity and respect, which is an important aspect of ensuring equal opportunities in employment.
 We have a separate Anti-Harassment and Bullying/Dignity at Work Policy, which deals with these issues.

 It is unlawful to discriminate directly or indirectly in recruitment or employment because of a ‘protected characteristic’.
-The Equality Act defines the protected characteristics as being age, disability, sex, gender reassignment, pregnancy, maternity, race, (which includes colour, nationality, caste and ethnic or national origins), sexual orientation, religion or belief, or because someone is married or in a civil partnership.
+The Equality Act defines the protected characteristics as being age, disability, sex, gender reassignment, pregnancy, maternity, race, (which includes colour, nationality, caste and ethnic or national origins), sexual orientation, religion or belief, or marital or civil partnership status.

 Discrimination after employment may also be unlawful, e.g., refusing to give a reference for a reason related to one of the protected characteristics.